 - You are a heavier person.
 Avocado’s coils and latex make this mattress more supportive and durable.
 The mattress is thicker overall, which can make it a more appropriate choice for heavier sleepers.

 - You are on a budget.
 Leesa costs about $500 to $1,000 less than Avocado depending on which sizes and models you are comparing.

 - You sleep in multiple positions.
 Leesa is a little softer and conforms better to contours.
 It was designed to fit as many types of sleepers as possible, making it an especially good choice for those who sleep in multiple positions.

 These are two pretty different brands.
 Depending on your specific needs and priorities, one will be the better fit between the two.
 I hope this comparison was helpful.
+You may also find it beneficial to check out our other Avocado and Leesa comparisons such as Avocado vs Casper and Leesa vs Tempur-Pedic.
 Please comment with any specific questions you have about the features and characteristics mentioned.